Dpl., Dr. phil., Habilitation, FRHistS

 Co-supervisor of Steven Robinson, Ph.D in Politics ("The Europeanisation of Portuguese Foreign Policy") and Selina Patel (prov.: on concubinage and marriage in late eighteenth-century Brazil)

-Jens R Hentschke is willing to supervise Masters and Ph.D. theses on
+Jens R Hentschke is willing to supervise Masters and Ph.D. theses in

 A good reading knowledge of Portuguese and Spanish is essential but can be acquired while at university.

 Professor Hentschke is the current Vice-President of the Society of Latin American Studies in the U.K., following seven years of service on the committee.
-He is an Associate Fellow of the Institute of the Americas at University College London and belongs to the Arts and Humanities Research Council Peer Review College, the International Review Board of the Chilean National Commission for Scientific and Technological Research (CONICYT), and the international panel of the German Federal Ministry of Education and Research reviewing the German government's 40 million Euro programme to strengthen Area Studies.
-He served on the AHRC Fellowship panel; acted as a peer reviewer for the Economic and Social Research Council and The Leverhulme Trust; was an assessor of professorial candidates; and has been a reader of manuscripts for various publishers and journals.
-Professor Hentschke is a member of the Editorial Council of "Anos 90" at the Federal University of Rio Grande do Sul in Porto Alegre and the Scientific Committee of 'Arquivo Brasileiro de Educação' at the Pontifical Catholic University of Minas Gerais, both Brazil.
+He is an Associate Fellow of the Institute of the Americas at University College London and a Strategic Reviewer of the Arts and Humanities Research Council.
+He belongs to the AHRC's Peer Review College, the International Review Board of the Chilean National Commission for Scientific and Technological Research (CONICYT), and the international panel of the German Federal Ministry of Education and Research reviewing the German government's 40 million Euro programme to strengthen Area Studies (2009-2015).
+He also served on the AHRC Fellowship panel; acted as a peer reviewer for the Economic and Social Research Council and The Leverhulme Trust; was an assessor of professorial candidates; and has been a reader of manuscripts for various publishers and journals in Europe and the Americas.
+Professor Hentschke is a member of the Editorial Council of "Anos 90" at the Federal University of Rio Grande do Sul in Porto Alegre and the Scientific Committee of '@rquivo Brasileiro de Educação' at the Pontifical Catholic University of Minas Gerais, both Brazil, and has been asked to serve as a staff member of a new yearbook to be published by Uruguay's history of education society SUHE (Sociedad Uruguaya de Historia de la Educacion).
 He has been invited to present papers at international conferences, expert symposia, and round tables in Brazil, Germany, and the U.S. and has been repeatedly interviewed on historical and political events in Latin America by leading Brazilian broadsheet papers, BBC History, and Reuters.
-His publications are recommended for further reading in encyclopedia ('Lexikon der Politik', Beck/'Diccionario de Ciencia Política', Porruas Mexico), constitute required course literature at European and North American universities, and some have been translated into Portuguese.
+His publications are recommended for further reading in encyclopedia ('Lexikon der Politik', Beck, Germany/'Diccionario de Ciencia Política', Porruas Mexico), constitute required course literature at European and North American universities, and some have been translated into Portuguese.
 Following an invitation by the Styrian Pedagogical Faculty and Association of Historians, he also conducted a two-day seminar for secondary school (head) teachers in Graz, Austria.

 (only listing of large and research-related grants)